 We'll send you an email with a link to read the content later.

-Pride Month is when we celebrate and raise awareness of the Lesbian, Gay.
-Bisexual, Transgender and Queer community – commonly referred to as LGBTQ+.
-The ‘+’ sign stands for anyone in the community who does not fit under these rigid definitions, because Pride is all about being accepted for who you are.
+Pride Month is when we celebrate and raise awareness of the Lesbian, Gay, Bisexual, Transgender and Queer community – commonly referred to as LGBTQ+.
+The ‘+’ sign stands for anyone in the community who does not fit under these labels, because Pride is all about being accepted for who you are.

 Pride Month is in June every year, commemorating the anniversary of the Stonewall riots in New York in 1969.
 These were a series of pro-LGBTQ+ protests sparked by a police raid on the Stonewall Inn gay bar.
 The Stonewall riots are considered the key event that helped us move towards LGBTQ+ rights, in the USA and worldwide.
 Pride Month is celebrated every year, meaning it can be a great reminder of how far LGBTQ+ rights have come since Stonewall, but also that equality and diversity still has long ways to go, in both the workplace and broader society.